Deltares/hydromt/docs/dev/plugin-quickstart.rst

 Create your own plugin repository
 ---------------------------------
-HydroMT makes it pretty easy to create your own plugin and we are quite flexible on how you would like to organise and maintain your plugin.
+HydroMT makes it pretty easy to create your own plugin.
+We are quite flexible on how you would like to organise and maintain your plugin.
 Below you can find the minimum requirements to register your own new model plugin for HydroMT.

-In case, you want to start creating your own package or GitHub repository from scratch, we have also prepared a cookiecutter template to help you set up a whole Github package for your plugin including minimal testing and documentation by just filling out a couple of questions :) .
+In case, you want to start creating your own package, we have also prepared a cookiecutter template to help you set up a project for your plugin including minimal testing and documentation by just filling out a couple of questions :) .
+This template along with instructions are available at: ``hydromt-plugin-template <https://github.com/Deltares/hydromt-plugin-template>``_.

 Requirements
 ^^^^^^^^^^^^
-You do not necessarily need to developp an entire new repository to create a HydroMT plugin.
-Actually all you need to do is to instantiate a new HydroMT ``Model`` class (eg *WflowModel*) in a python script and register it properly.
+All you really need to do to make a new HydroMT plugin is to create a new HydroMT ``Model`` class (e.g. *WflowModel*) in a python package and register it properly.
 Currently HydroMT uses the
 `entrypoints` package to advertise its, well, entrypoints.
-Entrypoints are how you can tell HydroMT core about your plugin and they can be defined within your package setup definition file (typically your pyproject.toml for pypi packages).
+Entrypoints are how you can tell HydroMT core about your plugin.
+They can be defined within your package setup definition file (typically your pyproject.toml for pypi packages).
 As an example we can look at the current ``hydromt_wflow`` model.
-Specifically it's this line in the pyproject.toml (for pypi project, this could differ if you use other tools to publish or install your package like poetry):
+Specifically it's this line in the pyproject.toml:

 .. code-block:: toml